 Professional stagers say that the practice helps sell homes faster and for more money.

-- 47 percent said staging helps sometimes.
+- 47 percent said staging only sometimes has an impact.

 - 4 percent said staging made no difference in how buyers respond to a home.

-With elbow grease and imagination there is much you can do while keeping costs low.
+Bottom line: With elbow grease and imagination there is much you can do while keeping costs low.
 Here are 11 tips for staging a home on a budget:

 1. Find an agent who’ll pay for staging